 Our toddlers’ first few years of life are the most critical in his or her learning process.
 Katie, a pediatric speech therapist, mother, and fellow blog writer, helps us out with some tips to encourage and help language and speech development for toddlers.
-If you are interested in speech therapy for toddlers, click here to learn more about speech therapy at NAPA Center.
+If you are interested in speech therapy for toddlers, click here to learn more about speech therapy for toddlers at NAPA Center.

 Try to remember to slow the pace when you get a chance to have a conversation with your toddler.
 Children learn language in everyday situations.
 Routine activities are some of the best times to talk to your toddler because these are the moments they learn the most!
 Don’t forget to slow down how fast you talk too, especially if your child is struggling with speech and language development.

 You may be surprised by how often you say things to your child while you are turned away from each other.
 To help your toddler learn language and to be a better communicator, not only should you slow down, but you should also look at your child when you speak and try to kneel down to get at his or her level.
 This helps your child focus on you and what you have to say and lessens the surrounding distractions.

 In today’s busy life, time is of the essence.
 We expect quick results everywhere we turn.
 Fast food, fast-forwarding commercials, express oil changes, you name it, there’s a faster way of doing it!
 But this isn’t how children learn language.
 They need our help and they need us to be patient.
 Make sure you allow enough time for your child to respond to you.
 You may not even realize but sometimes we are doing too much for them rather than waiting to see if they can do it on their own.